-- by asking your visitors if they actually use flyers, posters, and other printed materials to get information about your events.
+- Promotion for your parties: Begin by asking your visitors if they actually use flyers, posters, and other printed materials to get information about your events.
 If yes, print your dates or advertisement on recycled paper at a (local) printing shop that is already oriented towards eco-friendly printing.
-Alternatively, consider promotional materials that can be used for more than one event (e.g. stickers, monthly flyers, etc.). - nity rooms being a bit lax?
+Alternatively, consider promotional materials that can be used for more than one event (e.g. stickers, monthly flyers, etc.). - Is electricity usage in your community rooms being a bit lax?
 There are nice and fun ways to remind people to save energy.
 For example, you could put a small toy polar bear with a sign "I'm getting too warm" in the fridge to remind your staff to close the door.
 Or have an owl announce at the light switch that it prefers it darker.
 Animals always work and can also serve as cute mascots.